xak1234/Virtualminds/docs/API-KEYS-SETUP.md

 ## 🚀 How It Works

-### Development Mode
-- When running locally (`npm run dev`), the app loads API keys from `api-keys.json`
-- The file is served statically by Vite's dev server
+### API Key Management
-- API keys are cached for 5 minutes to reduce file reads
+- API keys are stored in browser localStorage only

-### Production Mode
+- All keys must be entered via the Settings UI in the application
+- Keys are never stored in files or on any server
-- When deployed, the app fetches API keys from `https://criminaminds2.onrender.com/api/keys`
+- Each user manages their own API keys locally
-- This endpoint should return the same JSON structure as the local file

 ## 🧪 Testing

 ### Test the Setup
-1. Open `test-api-keys.html` in your browser
-2. Click "Fetch API Keys from Server" to test loading
-3. Check the browser console for loading messages
+1. Start the application: `npm run dev`
+2. Open Settings panel
+3. Enter your API keys in the appropriate fields

 ### Verify in Application
 1. Start the development server: `npm run dev`